 - Is responsible for determining if your coursework meets the standard of rigor and ambition to merit receiving your degree(s) in your major(s)

-Selecting your Advisory Committee
+Selecting Your Committee

 You should select faculty members with expertise in the field(s) you plan to pursue during your project and include in your learning plan.

 Finding Committee Members